LeonSering/leonsering/content/publication/sering-2018-multiterminal/index.md

 publication: "*Workshop on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS'18)*"
 doi: 10.4230/OASIcs.ATMOS.2018.12
-abstract: <p align="justify">Nash flows over time describe the behavior of selfish users eager to reach their destination as early as possible while traveling along the arcs of a network with capacities and transit times.
+abstract: Nash flows over time describe the behavior of selfish users eager to reach their destination as early as possible while traveling along the arcs of a network with capacities and transit times.
 Throughout the past decade, they have been thoroughly studied in single-source single-sink networks for the deterministic queuing model,